garrandall/popular-music-data/tracks/new-freezer-rich-the-kid-kendrick-lamar.md

 You know what it was when you signed up, ayy
 Dat way, yuh, yuh, yeah, dat way

-My bitch too foreign, need a visa (ooh)
+My bitch too foreign, need a visa (oh
 I don't need her (huh?)
 Pull up drop top with a eater (skrrt)
 Two seater (skrrt)